utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 ## Commenting on APIs

 You can discuss your APIs with collaborators in Postman, keeping the conversation in context and available to other stakeholders.

-Anyone with access to the API can comment.
-You can comment on an API, or you can leave inline comments on an API definition.
+API producers ([Editor role](/docs/collaborating-in-postman/roles-and-permissions/#api-roles)) can add comments to an API.
+API consumers ([Viewer role](/docs/collaborating-in-postman/roles-and-permissions/#api-roles)) can't add comments to an API and won't see comments made by API producers.
+However, API consumers can comment on [published versions](#commenting-on-published-apis) of an API.

 To comment on an API, do the following: